-A Brief On QuickBooks Desktop Condense Data Utility
+A Brief On QuickBooks Condense Data Utility in Desktop Application

-QuickBooks condense data utility allows you to shrink or compress the size of a large company file, which has caused the overall ill-functionality of the QuickBooks application.
+QuickBooks condense data utility allows you to shrink or compress the size of a large company file, which affects the normal functionality of your QuickBooks application.
 It helps you by saving an archival copy of your company file.
 Besides, it also removes and summarizes the old closed transactions.
 It can help you to import your Company File from Desktop to the Online version of QuickBooks.
 However, the advantages aren’t restricted to these, there are several other benefits as well.
 Before you proceed with the condensing process, there are several facts related to the condense data utility that you must be aware of.
 We have covered all such factors in the next section of this blog.

 Factors To Consider Before Condensing QuickBooks Data File